-For better understanding, it may be needed to add in the section "Risk and reward profile" the following: whether or not a capital guarantee or protection exists and, as appropriate, an explicit description of the rights waived by investors to finance the implementation of the formula (discount, dividends, portion of the increase).
+For better understanding, it may be needed to add the following to the "Risk and reward profile" section: whether or not a capital guarantee or protection exists and, as appropriate, an explicit description of the rights waived by investors to finance the implementation of the formula (discount, dividends, portion of the increase).
 For the record, it bears referring to the Guide to employee investment undertakings (AMF position - recommendation 2012-10) as regards those special procedures governing FCPE/SICAVAS employee investment undertakings with a leverage effect.